learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/JSONRPC.md

 REST is generally more useful in situations where actions such such as adding data to databases or updating information are needed due to its ability to easily perform CRUD operations.

+#### Request and Repsonse of JSON-RPC Calls

+JSON-RPC calls require two things, which are called request objects and response objects.
+Request objects are what are send to the server during a JSON-RPC method call, and the response object is what is expected as output at the end of the method call.

 JSONRPC calls are represented by sending request objects to a server.
 These request objects contain the method to be called, parameters values that are passed into the method, an id that established by the client, and jsonrpc string that specifies the version of the JSON-RPC protocol.

 The response object contains a result, which contains the correct value when the method results in a success, an error in cases where the method throws an error, and a jsonrpc string and id that are identical to the one in the request object.

 JSONRPC is very useful for a variety of reasons.
-It is simple and very straight forward due to its stsandard of remote procedure calls, making it easy to implement and understand.
+It is simple and very straight forward due to its standard of remote procedure calls, making it easy to implement and understand.
 In addition, it serializes data in JSON format and is able to be implemented in a variety of languages, making it flexible.

 Here is some basic documentation on JSON-RPC https://www.jsonrpc.org/specification